 * Get ready

-If you want to build a big business, you will need to look the part.
-Your brand is how the world perceives you – about 90% people check your website before they meet you, 97% decide on doing business with you depending on your website and almost 100% admit that they left your website since it was poorly designed or found it difficult to use.
+If you want to build an extensive business, you will need to look the part.
+Your brand is how the world perceives you – about 90% people check your website before they meet you, 97% decide on doing business with you depending on your website design and almost 100% admit that they left your poorly designed website or found it difficult to use.
 Are you looking the part?